 As the Treasury yield moves up and down, so does the yield to maturity of the corporate bond, assuming the credit spread has not moved.
 This is a crucial point for corporate bond investors to understand, as, while investment-grade corporate bonds generally do have a lower risk of default than high-yield bonds, they are generally more sensitive to changes in Treasury yields.
 This is especially true for longer-dated bonds.

 Investors in individual corporate bonds must be mindful of the existence of ratings-driven investing.
 When we consider bonds rated BBB and BBB-, we like to understand the downgrade threshold for that particular bond.
-We want to know how badly the company can perform before its ratings are downgraded to below investment grade.
+We want to know how badly the company can perform before its bond ratings are downgraded to below investment grade.
 It's important to know this as a bond investor because, in the event of forced selling by large bond funds, fallen angels will fall in price, and sometimes the price reductions can be significant.

 Often times, we find compelling bond investment opportunities in corporate bonds rated just below investment grade.
 These bonds are not sensitive to changes in underlying Treasury yields and, if these bonds are upgraded to investment grade, it can have a very positive impact on the bond price, as now a wider range of bond funds can buy the bond.
-Of course, these bonds can still be downgraded from BB to B, but investors won't witness the level of forced selling that occurs when a corporate bond becomes a fallen angel.
+Of course, these bonds can still be downgraded from BB to B (or lower), but investors won't witness the level of forced selling that occurs when a corporate bond initially becomes a fallen angel.